 Many people are surprised to learn that there are actually three main types of carbs.
 They are starches, sugars and fiber.
 This is why when it comes to carb content, so many people are confused when trying to figure out what foods to eat and which to avoid.

 On the nutrition label, you’ll often find the term total carbohydrate.
 This figure actually includes all three types of carbs.
 For those who count carbs or who want to track how many carbs they’re eating each day, it is the total carbs you need to consider, not just sugar or fiber figures.
-Once you have the right figure, you can begin to plan your daily and weekly menu and begin cutting out carbs and eating healthier.
+Once you have the right figure, you can begin to plan your daily and weekly menu and begin cutting It out and eating healthier.